How Does Science Fiction Influence the Real World?

 Humans and Science Fiction

 Science fiction has had a significant impact on humanity.
+In fact, many science experts like Mona Zaki claim that movies are the inspiration for a lot of technology.
 The thriving fiction genre has allowed humans to explore new horizons beyond imagination.
 Author Paul Artell Smith has been a long-time student of the way in which science fiction stories can drive realworld advancements.
 Born to a Chemist duo, father, a researcher, and mother, an academic, Paul spent his early life hearing about the names of those who immensely contributed to different fields of science, including Linus Pauling and Madame Marie Curie; Paul was fascinated by science‘s pivotal role in changing peoples lives.
 And especially fascinated by the sci-fi writers whose imaginations were fueled by possibilities based on logical extensions of current scientific discovery.

 With his debut sci-fi book, Sabbatical: Book One of the Sol System Enforcer Series, Paul has effortlessly depicted how science can transform the surroundings.
 He has emphasized the behavioral aspect of human nature and how it cultivates over time.
 The author, with the creative help of his two sons, Preston and Troy, has leveraged the sci-fi books that inspired him to create a fictional world that resonates with the present.